 "iPad keeps restarting" is one of the most annoying problems that could happen on iOS devices.
 Unfortunately, this problem is also an issue that occurs frequently.
 "My iPad keeps restarting over and over", "My iPad keeps rebooting while charging" and "My iPad continuously reboots" are now increasingly reported by iPad users.
 Thus it's necessary to learn what to do to cope with it when you encounter the same problem.
-Give that, this article is written to detail the potential solutions to the "iPad keeps restarting in iOS 11 (including iOS 11.2 and iOS 11.1.2)" issue with the intention to help you out of the undesired situation quickly.
+Given that, this article is written to detail the potential solutions to the "iPad keeps restarting in iOS 11 (including iOS 11.2 and iOS 11.1.2)" issue with the intention to help you out of the undesired situation quickly.
 Solutions to other common iDevice problems are also provided in the iOS & Mac Topics section.

-Fixes to iPad Keeps Restarting in iOS 11/iOS 11.2/iOS 11.1.2
+Fixes to iPad keeps restarting in iOS 11/iOS 11.2/iOS 11.1.2

 If your iPad keeps restarting while charging or connecting to other accessories, you need to:

 Before you do other complex operations, check the lightning port on your iPad.
 If the lightning port on your device is jammed with dust and debris, clean it carefully.
 If a simple cleanse is not helpful in solving the "iPad keeps rebooting while charging" in iOS 11, read on to get other solutions.